 Fear of the future can be crippling to inner peace, yet it’s a universal experience.
 All of us feel it throughout our lives.

 Coping with uncertainty is a life skill that has become valuable in the fast-changing world of the 21st century.
-Along with the optimism and adaptability, it is invaluable when it comes to dealing with the deluge of information, choices, and the unpredictable.
+It is invaluable when it comes to dealing with the ever-changing landscape of society.
 Those who are comfortable with change and uncertainty will have an edge.

 Why do we worry about the future, when deep down we know that we seldom have any control over it?
 According to an article in The Atlantic, one of the reasons we do is simply because we can.
 In the article, Dan Grupe, a research associate at the University of Wisconsin-Madison’s Center for Investigating Healthy Minds said that uncertainty causes more stress in humans, compared to other animals, because we have this cognitive ability.